Nazarenes

 According to an article in Spanish at Wikipedia (there are some very passionate Spaniards involved in the Semana Santa section of the site), the cone is supposed to symbolise a sort of rising towards the heavens and therefore this part of the Nazarenes’ dress is designed to bring their penitence closer to the heavens.
 It is also noted that in the same way, cone shaped shrubs, such as cypress trees, are used in Spanish cemeteries – to symbolically raise the dead towards the heavens.

-There has been quite a debate over whether or not women can take on the traditional role of Nazarene, but it is becoming more and more common.
+There has been quite a debate over whether or not women can take on the traditional role of Nazarene, but it is now more and more common.
 Our Wikipedia source also indicates that women have probably been participating over the years without anyone knowing – as their identity is so disguised.
 Years ago, it seems there have always been whispers that this or that Nazarene is actually female, nowadays there are more and more women taking part in the semana santa processions, such as the town of Luque in Cordoba on Easter Saturday.
 In Ronda on Easter Sunday the paso of the Virgin Mary is the only one in Ronda carried by women.
 In Estepona one of the five floats in Good Friday's Veracruz prossesion is carried by women.

 Semana Santa dates

-Semand Santa dates for the next few years are in the info box on our Semana Santa home page
+Semana Santa dates for the next few years are in the info box on our Semana Santa home page

 Guide to Holy Week / Semana Santa in Andalucia